waferson/ca/Session 2/05-python/README.md

 ## Managing your packages

-First we need a requirements.txt file (that has a list of the packages in our project)
+First we need a requirements.txt file (that ia the list of the packages in our project)

 ```
 pip freeze > requirements.txt